Sourdough Okonomiyaki are savory Japanese pancakes. This version is made using sourdough starter.

 - Lightly beat eggs with a fork in a mixing bowl.

-- Now add sourdough starter and corn flour to the eggs and mix to combine.
-It's ok if there's some cornflour still around the edges of the bowl.
+- Now add sourdough starter and corn starch to the eggs and mix to combine.
+It's ok if there's some corn starch still around the edges of the bowl.

 - Now pour in the stock and mix well, working out all the lumps as you go.